ciribob/DCS-SimpleRadio/README.md

     - Working Volume Control - A10C radio starts with all radio volumes at 0 - Except for the Hawk
     - Working Frequency Control
     - Maximum of 3 radios supported per aircraft
-  - FC3 Aircraft have 3 radios controllable by hotkeys or the optional DCS-SimpleRadio.exe porgram
+  - FC3 Aircraft have 3 radios controllable by hotkeys or the optional DCS-SimpleRadio.exe program
   - Stand alone optional radio status panel
   - Ability to hear others and talk to them when not currently in game or not in an aircraft (hotkey to disable this if you want)
   - Ability to force the Radio system on when spectating, Ground Commanding or JTAC
+  - L-39C Intercom Support - Private channel between from and back seat in multiplayer

 # Known Limitations
  - On some US radios the currently selected preset radio channel selector doesn't seem to work, as in all the frequencies are the same...